-Aam Solleveld graduated from the Gerrit Rietveld Academy and the Sandberg Instituut in Amsterdam in fine arts.
-She was artist in residence at the Rijksakademie in Amsterdam between 2001 and 2003 and did work stays and residencies in Havana and Santiago de Cuba, Xiamen, Beijing and Shanghai.
+Aam Solleveld graduated from the Gerrit Rietveld Academy, Amsterdam and the Sandberg Instituut in Amsterdam both in fine arts.
+From 2001 till 2003 she stayed at the Rijksakademie in Amsterdam and was artist in residence in Havana, Cuba, and Xiamen, Beijing and Shanghai, China.

-Solleveld makes site-specific artworks that interact with the size, essence and significance of a space.
+Solleveld makes site-specific artworks that interact with the size, architecture and essence of a space.
 These works are often large scale and life size.
 As a viewer you are not merely looking at the work, but you find yourself inside the work, becoming part of it.

-Systems of lines, grids and repetitions of archetype geometric shapes.
-These do deal with the architecture and change a space or location and its surroundings, creating a new experience of that space.
+Systems of lines, grids and repetitions of archetype geometric shapes change a location and its surroundings and create a new experience of that space.

-The installations are shown internationally in museums and galleries such as the Stedelijk Museum Amsterdam, S.M.A.K in Ghent, and the White box gallery in New York.
-Works in commission were made for among others: cities in the Netherlands and France, OLVG West, Ymere, Rochdale, Rabobank and the Rijksgebouwendienst.
+Her work is exhibited in museums and galleries such as the Stedelijk Museum Amsterdam, S.M.A.K in Ghent, and the White box gallery in New York.
+Works are made in commission/public space for among others: several cities in the Netherlands and France, OLVG West, Ymere, Rochdale, Rabobank and the Rijksgebouwendienst.

-Artworks for public space are executed in various materials depending on the purpose, location and budget.
-Durable tapes, steel, paint, light, cast in concrete, sandblasted in concrete, cut in plastered walls, CNC cut in stone, wood, glass or otherwise!
+These works are executed in various materials depending on the purpose, location and budget available.
+Durable tapes, steel, paint, light, cast in concrete, sandblasted in concrete, cut in plastered walls, CNC cut in stone, wood, glass or otherwise.